AaltoUrbanWater/GisToSWMM5/README.md

 # GisToSWMM5

 GisToSWMM5 is a tool for automatically constructing SWMM5 model descriptions.

 The input files for the tool can be prepared using GIS software and the resulting SWMM model can be studied in GIS.
 The tool takes elevation, land-use, and flow direction information from the user-prepared input files, creates subcatchments for the studied area, and routes the water between subcatchments and into the stormwater network.

-The tool was originally developed by Lassi Warsta (lassi[a]warsta.net) at Aalto University School of Engineering and is distributed under MIT-license.
+The tool was originally developed by Lassi Warsta (lassi[a]warsta.net) at the Aalto University School of Engineering.
+The tool is distributed under MIT-license.

-When using the GisToSWMM5 tool, please refer to the following publications which provide more information regarding the tool:
+When using the GisToSWMM5 tool, please refer to the following publications which also provide more information regarding the tool:
-1. Warsta, L., Niemi, T. J., Taka, M., Krebs, G., Haahti, K., Koivusalo, H., & Kokkonen, T. 2017.
+- Warsta, L., Niemi, T. J., Taka, M., Krebs, G., Haahti, K., Koivusalo, H., & Kokkonen, T. 2017.
 Development and application of an automated subcatchment generator for SWMM using open data. *Urban Water Journal*.
 14 (9): 954-963. <https://doi.org/10.1080/1573062X.2017.1325496>.
-2. Niemi, T. J., Kokkonen, T., Sillanpää, N., Setälä, H., & Koivusalo, H. 2018.
+- Niemi, T. J., Kokkonen, T., Sillanpää, N., Setälä, H., & Koivusalo, H. 2018.
 Automated urban rainfall-runoff model generation with detailed land cover and flow routing. *Journal of Hydrologic Engineering*. <https://doi.org/10.1061/(ASCE)HE.1943-5584.0001784>.
+(Accepted manuscript)

+Other studies involving GisToSWMM5 include:
+- Aarnio, K., 2016.
+Pintamittauksen hyödyntämismahdollisuudet viemäriverkosto-mallin kalibroinnissa (Utilizing possibilities of level measurement in the calibration of a sewerage model).
+Master’s Thesis.
+Aalto University, Espoo, Finland.
+94 p. <http://urn.fi/URN:NBN:fi:aalto-201612085848> (In Finnish)
+- Bangura, E.K., Yang, X., Zaman, M.N., 2018.
+Application and assessment of an automated subcatchment generator for SWMM (Study project Report).
+Technische Universität Dresden: Institute of Urban Water Management, Dresden, Germany.
+43 p.
+- Niemi, T.J., Krebs, G. & Kokkonen, T., 2019, Automated Approach for Rainfall-Runoff Model Generation. in G Mannina (ed.), New Trends in Urban Drainage Modelling: UDM 2018.
+Green Energy and Technology, International Conference on Urban Drainage Modelling, Palermo, Italy, 23-26.9.2018. <https://doi.org/10.1007/978-3-319-99867-1_103>
+- Niemi, T.J., Warsta, L., Taka, M., Hickman, B., Pulkkinen, S., Krebs, G., Moisseev, D.N., Koivusalo, H., Kokkonen, T., 2017.
+Applicability of open rainfall data to event-scale urban rainfall-runoff modelling.
+J. Hydrol.
+547, 143–155. <https://doi.org/10.1016/j.jhydrol.2017.01.056>
+- Rautiainen, M., 2016.
+Hulevesimallinnus ja tulvariskin arviointi Turun sataman valuma-alueella (Storm water modelling and flood risk assessment in Turku harbor catchment).
+Master’s Thesis.
+Aalto University, Espoo, Finland.
+51 p. <http://urn.fi/URN:NBN:fi:aalto-201611025308> (In Finnish)
+- Taka, M., Kokkonen, T., Kuoppamäki, K., Niemi, T., Sillanpää, N., Valtanen, M., Warsta, L., Setälä, H., 2017.
+Spatio-temporal patterns of major ions in urban stormwater under cold climate.
+Hydrol.
+Process.
+31, 1564–1577. <https://doi.org/10.1002/hyp.11126>

 ### Using GisToSWMM5

+GisToSWMM5 is used via the command prompt or using a batch file.

+The main inputs to the tool are elevation, land-use, and flow direction rasters, which have to be defined with the same grid.
+The cell size of these raster grids defines the minimum size of the final subcatchments.

+More information regarding the input files is given in [input_files.md](input_files.md).

-GisToSWMM5 is easiest to use with a script where the input files are described.
-An example script is given in [run_scripts](run_scripts) folder.
+Using the tool is easiest with a script (batch) file where the necessary input files are presented.
 The script file should consist of the following lines, which are the inputs to the GisToSWMM5:

 [PATH TO GisToSWMM5 EXECUTABLE] \
 [PATH TO DEM RASTER IN .asc FORMAT] \